 - If a TLEF proposal has a potential to raise privacy or security issues (for example, the storage of electronic information outside of Canada), applicants are asked to consult UBC’s Access and Privacy Manager in the Office of the University Counsel, prior to applying to the TLEF.

-- Please refer to the Cost Estimate page on this website for spending guidelines.
+- Please refer to the Cost Estimate on the Application Process page of this website for spending guidelines.

 TLEF Regulatory Policies